ossc-db/pg_statsinfo/doc/pg_statsinfo.md

     ["Parameter
     Keywords"](https://www.postgresql.org/docs/14/static/libpq-connect.html#LIBPQ-PARAMKEYWORDS)
     for the details.
-  - ##### Config:SQLSTATE
+  - ##### 5_Config:SQLSTATE
     An SQLSTATE is a five-digit code looks like '42P01' defined in the SQL standard.
 Multiple SQLSTATE codes can be specified here by separating with commas like '42P01,42P02'.
-  - ##### Config:rusage_track_utility
+  - ##### 6_Config:rusage_track_utility
     If enable pg_stat_statements by setting it in shared_preload_libraries and want to enable this parameter, please specify pg_stat_statements first (on the left side), as 'pg_stat_statements, pg_statsinfo'.
 Otherwise, the WARINING log will be recorded and rusage_track_utility will be forced to be set to off.
+  - ##### 7_Config:Time Format Millisecond
+    Available units are d (day), h (hour), min (minute), s (second), and ms (millisecond).
+    If not suffixed by any unit, the value will be interpreted in milliseconds.
-  - ##### Config:Items that cannot be reported
+  - ##### 8_Config:Items that cannot be reported
     If collect_column is turned off, all items in "Correlation" in "Notable Tables", "Logical Pages" and "Logical Page Ratio (%)" in "Low Density Tables" in "Notable Tables", and "Columns" in "Tables" in "Schema Information" are not able to be reported.
     If collect_index is turned off, all items in "Correlation" in "Notable Tables" and all items in "Indexes" in "Schema Information" will not be able to be reported.
-  - ##### Config:Time Format Millisecond
-    Available units are d (day), h (hour), min (minute), s (second), and ms (millisecond).
-    If not suffixed by any unit, the value will be interpreted in milliseconds.

 #### Reloading configuration for pg_statsinfo